miselin/rustic/README.md

 An example configuration for building on OSX is as follows:

 ```
-TARGET=i686-apple-darwin
-LLVM_ROOT=/usr
+LLVM_ROOT=$(HOME)/local/llvm
 RUST_ROOT=$(HOME)/local
 GCC_PREFIX=$(HOME)/local/xcompiler/bin/i686-elf-

 USE_GCC_AS=true

-ASDEFS=-Dmain=_main
+BUILD_RUST_LIBS=true

+RUST_CHECKOUT=$(HOME)/src/rust
 ```

 You will need a GCC cross-compiler that targets `i686-elf`.
 You do not need a libc or any system-specific support - only a working GCC and Binutils.

-The ASDEFS variable is required as a hacky way to work around symbols with a prefixed underscore emitted by the OSX toolchains.

 USE_GCC_AS=true is required to use the GCC cross-compiler's assembler, rather than `clang`.
 This is necessary as the default system `clang` on OSX is both modified and assumes Mach-O object formats.

+You will need a checkout of Rust to build on OSX - the build system will also build necessary support libraries from this Rust checkout.

 ## Running the Kernel

 The kernel will be output in the `build` directory, and can be run with `qemu-system-i386 -kernel build/kernel -serial stdio`.

-An ISO is also generated, but this does not currently boot correctly.
+An ISO is generated that can be used to boot Rustic in QEMU or other emulators, or on real hardware by burning onto a CD.

 ## License